 My daughters’ high school has had 70 cases, with none in the past nine weeks.
 During August 28th–September 2nd, the increase from the prior week was 87%.
 Our elementary school has had 60 cases, the same as the last three weeks.

 Here are a few of the FL Dept of Health county positivity rates.
 Hillsborough County has the third worst positivity rate in the state:

 Dr. Jason Salemi, a professor from the University of South Florida, has been compiling data from the state since May 28th.
 His county-level data are quite helpful.
-Note it has not been updated this week.
-His data indicates that Hillsborough County experienced a worrisome 40% increase in cases during November 5–12, 2021:
+His data indicates that Hillsborough County experienced a worrisome 40% increase in cases during November 12–18, 2021:

 You can click on the maps for detailed information on each county.
 He also lists the data for each week since May 28, 2021, when Florida deleted its daily dashboard.